Institute of the Environment and Sustainability

 As a freshwater science and sustainability major, you will take 72 to 74 credit hours of required coursework focused on freshwater and sustainability.
 Because of the rigorous interdisciplinary nature of the freshwater program, and the large number of credit hours required for the degree, the program does not require a minor.
 Additionally, this program offers a number of courses in hybrid or online formats.
 These may include significant fieldwork components required to successfully complete the course.
 Summer coursework may be required to complete the program.

 Beyond the classroom

 Students are encouraged to gain valuable experience outside the classroom by taking part in cutting-edge research projects with a faculty mentor or pursuing an internship.
 Research programs and internships provide real-life, hands-on experience in subjects you learn about during class and may help identify specific career paths.

 Student organizations such as Students for a Sustainable Earth and working with WMU's Office for Sustainability also offer ample opportunities for you to get involved and gain real-world experience.

 Career opportunities for graduates of WMU's freshwater science and sustainability program include:

 - Conservation scientists

 - Freshwater quality analysts

 - Environmental consultants or advocates

-The degree will also prepare you to pursue graduate studies in a wide variety of disciplines such as freshwater biology and ecology, hydrology, and water resource management, policy, and law.
+The degree will also prepare you to pursue graduate studies in a wide variety of disciplines such as freshwater biology and ecology, hydrology, water resource management, environmental policy and environmental law.